 Most of the medium priced cruise lines have partnered with an outside company to sell Art onboard the ship at “Art Auctions”.
 They are always held on the sea days.
 The art can range from lithographs, prints, and serigraphs to sculptures and oils.
 They will usually offer free champagne to get you to attend.

 They are really fun to watch.
 And you truly do get a lesson in fine art.
 Do your homework!
 Don’t get caught in the frenzy of the auction and pay too much.
 Go ahead of time and scope out the pieces that you would like to bid on.
 Then spend a few bucks to go on the internet and research the going prices for that piece BEFORE you bid on it!
 When they say they have only one of that piece it usually means at that moment, or on that ship.

 You can negotiate outside of the auction hours for any of the art!
 This is actually how you may get a better price.
 Do your research online.
-Then take it in to them and negotiate.
-And just like haggling in a market if they don’t budge, walk away.
-They will almost always come back to you with a better price.
+Then go back and try to negotiate.